Wilmido/HEA_selection/README.md

+# No More Update!!!
+For the reason that this work has some troble to extent other experiments, I will not update this repository any more.
+Please move to my other repository [__HEA4ORR__](https://github.com/Wilmido/HEA4ORR) for my latest work.

 ## Mining High Entropy Alloys as Electrocatalyst for Oxygen Reduction Reaction by Machine Learning
-This is repository for high entropy alloys(HEAs) experiments for "<b>【学科交叉项目】神经网络机器学习辅助筛选高熵合金催化剂(\[Interdisciplinary Project\] Neural network machine learning assisted screening of high entropy alloy catalysts)</b>" in "Innovation and Entrepreneurship Project for College Students"(2021), HX2021037
+This is repository for high entropy alloys(HEAs) experiments of "<b>【学科交叉项目】神经网络机器学习辅助筛选高熵合金催化剂(\[Interdisciplinary Project\] Neural network machine learning assisted screening of high entropy alloy catalysts)</b>" in "Innovation and Entrepreneurship Project for College Students"(2021), HX2021037

-This work is simply based on [neural-network-design-of-HEA](https://github.com/jol-jol/neural-network-design-of-HEA).
+This work is based on [neural-network-design-of-HEA](https://github.com/jol-jol/neural-network-design-of-HEA).
 In this repository, I propose a regression model to predict the OH* adsorption energy of HEAs, and a WGAN-GP(Wasserstein GAN using gradient penalty) to generate HEA compositions.
 Moreover, The regression model is able to tackle with any number of atoms and invariant to input permutaion beacuse I use the symmetric function  __average__ as pooling operation in the model, which greatly helps the model performance in real experiments.